 The next place we buy we’re not actually sure yet.
-Possibly in Melbourne, possibly Brisbane, LA, there’s so many options out there at the moment.
+Possibly in Melbourne, possibly Brisbane, LA, there are so many options out there at the moment.
 I really like the block strategy, so I’m always looking for blocks.
 It’s just a really good way to buy good assets.
 You get a discount because you’re buying it in bulk.
 So I’m looking at blocks also in Brisbane to possibly purchase.
 It just so happens that I know a lot of the people in Melbourne, so it makes it a lot easier.
 And you get these kinds of deals happening.
-I’m 100% a [inaudible] investor that just hasn’t bought interstate for myself.
+I’m 100% an [inaudible] investor that just hasn’t bought interstate for myself.

 We find out about some of the connections that Jackson has made and how they help him with his properties.

 These are pretty unique properties.
 So obviously, as I said, there’s a lot of off-market properties.
 So with the relationships, I’ve built these come up, I don’t think any of them have actually been on market.
 So when I do look for properties that are on the market, I just look for the fundamentals of good areas, blue-chip areas, good population growth, close to the schools.
 The school’s zones in Melbourne are a big thing.
 There are a few public high schools in Melbourne that people go crazy for.
 So I’m finding a lot of good properties around those areas.
 As for interstate, it’s the same fundamentals Australia-wide to tell you the truth.

 An interesting factor that comes into play when buying a house in Melbourne affects how Jackson finds properties for himself and his clients.